Codenames as a Benchmark for Large Language Models: Experiments

 \subsubsection{Single Team}

 This experiment compared the performance of different LLM and word-vector agent combinations, acting as both the codemaster and guesser, for the single team version of Codenames.
 Due to the previously mentioned issues with word-vector agents failing to understand clues provided by LLM agents, these two groups of agents were evaluated separately.
-In addition, due to the high usage costs currently required to run OpenAI's recent o1 models, the o1-preview and o1-mini LLMs were only evaluated when paired with themselves.
+In addition, due to the high usage costs currently required to run OpenAI's recent o1/o3 models, the o1-preview, o1-mini and o3-mini LLMs were only evaluated when paired with themselves.
+Likewise, the DeepSeek models were also only evaluated when paired with themselves, although this was due to imposed usage limits at the time of writing.